 Al Smith (1923 - 1974) was renowned for his business acumen, not his prowess on the string bass.
 He led a jazz band in Chicago between 1945 and 1952, which never recorded (though Al snuck into a 1952 blues session by Johnny Shines as a sideman).
 In the fall of 1952, however, his new R&B ensemble replaced Schoolboy Porter as the house band at Chance; Smith and company later took similar roles at United and States, Parrot and Blue Lake, and Vee-Jay.
 Between 1952 and 1959 Al Smith turned out 81 sessions, virtually all of them with singers or doo-wop groups.
 See Al Smith Part I for Al Smith's first 40 sessions, up to the end of 1955; Al Smith Part II picks up with Al's year of peak activity in the studio and continues through the end of his career.
 Al Smith's band included many of the best instrumentalists in Chicago: James "Red" Holloway (1927 - 2012), Little Wash (Lucius Washington, 1926 - ), and Harold Ashby (1925 - 2003) on tenor sax; Mac Easton (1914 - 1986) on baritone sax; Lefty Bates (1920 - 2007) on guitar; Horace Palm (1920 - ), Norman Simmons (1929 - ), and Willie Jones (1920 - 1977) at the piano; and Vernel Fournier (1928 - 2000), Paul Gusman (1929 - ), and Alrook "Al" Duncan (1926 - 1995) on drums.
 Smith accompanied Bobby Prince, The Moonglows, The Flamingos, The Orchids, The Dells, The Spaniels, The Kool Gents, The Danderliers, The El Dorados, Priscilla Bowman, Gene Allison, and many others.
 Smith booked club dates with some regularlty through the first half of 1956, but worked just one gig as a leader in 1957, after which essentially retired from the Chicago club scene.
 He hung up his studio bandleader role in 1959, as Vee-Jay moved toward "middle of the road" accompaniment provided by Riley Hampton, a schooled arranger.
 In his later days, Al Smith was Jimmy Reed's manager and bandleader, then, after Vee-Jay folded in 1966, a producer of soul sessions for ABC and blues sessions for ABC Bluesway.[Latest updates 3/13/14 and 5/4/14.]

 Among Chicago-based independents, Sonora deviated from all the patterns.
 It was not a startup, but a division of an established company, which had previously made clocks and then record players, then branched into radios and TV sets.
 It opened, not after the war, but in the depths of it, in August 1942.
 Its commercial focus was on albums (usually of 4 78s, though there were a few with 5, 3, or 2).
 And it did nearly all of its recording in New York and pressed its records in Connecticut.
 In its first phase, Sonora reissued masters acquired from other companies (no other avenues were open, after the American Federation of Musicians imposed its recording ban on August 1, 1942).
 The main sources were the Masterpiece Music label (part of the prewar Musicraft) and Eli Oberstein's Royale label.
 Toward the end of this phase, in September 1943, the company moved its offices from the Merchandise Mart building to 325 North Hoyne Street in Chicago.
 Sonora signed with the AFM in November 1943, and in February 1944 announced that it was now doing its own recording (in New York), putting all of its efforts into its 1000 series (still album-only).
 But in October 1945, the company announced that it was recording pop music and releasing singles, which initially appeared on a 3000 series for pop and an H7000 for "hillbilly."
 In 1946, the company's recording activities went into overdrive, and in October 1946 a 100 series for rhythm and blues joined the 3000s and the 7000s.
 In January 1947, overreach inflected into decline; Sonora announced a new budget series, retailing for 39 cents, which had the rest of the industry wondering how it would make any money off these releases.
 It didn't.
 The new black-label series, 2000 for pop, H6000 for Country, and 500 for R&B, all flopped, the union at the company's pressing plants started making demands, and the company quit recording in May 1947.
 New releases dribbled out, but the company's inactivity in the fall, when its competitors were hectically stockpiling to anticipae the next recording ban, was painfully obvious, and the last album saw release in December.
 One pop single, in February 1948, was the final gasp.
 In May, the king of the bottom feeders, Eli Oberstein, took over the pressing plants; in July, he was reissuing bleeding chunks of Sonora on his revived Varsity label (later supplemented by LPs on his revived Royale imprint); in August, Oberstein's protégé Herman Lubinsky of Savoy grabbed up a bunch more, which ended up on his Regent label; in October Rondo scarfed up what remained.
 The parent company limped along as a maker of TV sets, making its last filing for bankruptcy in 1957.
-Aspirationally the next RCA Victor, Sonora ended up like its New York-based competitor, Majestic, which also pulled back into the radio and TV business, a prominent supplier to the bottom feeders.
+Aspirationally the next RCA Victor, Sonora ended up like its New York-based competitor, Majestic, which also pulled back into the radio and TV business.
+It ended up as a prominent supplier to the bottom feeders.
 Sonora had initially been oriented toward light classics and other instances of what would later be marketed as "beautiful music," next toward white pop singers accompanied by big commercial bands and toward hillbilly performers.
 By 1945, however, the company had signed the Swing-oriented accordion combo of Joe Biviano, and its 1946-1947 recording spree grew to encompass Jerry Wald, Jimmy and Mildred Mulcay, Coleman Hawkins, Ray Anthony, Roberta Lee, and the Velvetones.
-The 100/500 series featured Clyde Bernhardt, Dud Bascomb, the Jim Jam Trio, Eddie Barefield, Snub Mosley, and Milt Larkin.
-Sonora recorded 660 masters between February 1944 and May 1947, and its output is far from completely documented; additions and corrections are welcome.[Revised 7/17/16]
+The 100/500 series featured Clyde Bernhardt, Dud Bascomb, the Jim Jam Trio, Baby Dee, Eddie Barefield, Snub Mosley, and Milt Larkin.
+Sonora recorded 660 masters between February 1944 and May 1947, and its output is still not completely documented; additions and corrections are welcome.[Revised 8/16/16]

 label was the brainchild of one Morton Sultan (1921 - 1983); we have